TimAndreJacobsen/Veterinary-Clinic-Website/README.md

 ## Development
 #### Gulp automation for workflow.
 Bundles JS and CSS on changes.
 Also refreshes browser.
-#### Using a private repo for production to hide sensitive database and config files.
-Public repo is equal to private repo, only with .gitignore for sensitive files.
 #### All images are free to use, share and change.
 Found through Google's advanced image search.
 #### Local hosting was done on a nginx server.
 Production hosting on an Apache server.

 ## Deployment
-#### Auto-deployment: GIT push to production branch hosted privately on GitHub and uses DeployHQ to upload files over SSH with webhooks.
+#### Auto-deployment: GIT push to production branch and uses DeployHQ to upload files over SSH with webhooks.